Mohaameed1/Mohaameed1/README.md

 ## 🏥 E-Care Telemedicine

-A multi-platform telemedicine solution with healthcare management features.
+A multi-platform healthcare solution with web, desktop, and medical management features.

 ### Technologies